Osas-Solo/GPA-Calculator/README.md

 A desktop GPA calculator based on the the grading system of Federal University of
-Petroleum Resources, Effurun (FUPRE).
+Petroleum Resources (FUPRE) Nigeria.
 It was built using JavaFX for the front-end and Java to implement the logic.

 ![Application screenshot](https://github.com/Osas-Solo/GPA-Calculator/blob/v1.2.0/gpa_calculator.png)